 Fault is an accident is never determined until all the facts are in, the witnesses interviewed and tests performed.
 It is simply impossible to say who caused the accident without all the evidence.
 For example, a pileup the appears to be caused by a motorcycle that swerved into oncoming traffic could ultimately be the fault of the commercial truck driver , driving ahead of the motorcyclist, who failed to slow with traffic at a safe distance due to exhaustion.

-A personal injury attorney can help get to the bottom of the case.
+A personal injury lawyer from South Bend can help get to the bottom of the case.
 Personal injury attorneys in Indiana realize that motorcycle riders get a bad reputation, and they are eager to help.
 Let a personal injury attorney prove you’re your case in court.
 They can deflect from the reputation, placing the spotlight on the defendant’s actions and off of your bike.

 Get the remedy you deserve despite the public opinion on your mode of transportation.